Press enter to see results or esc to cancel.

 When moving to another country, it’s important to make sure that you are only submitting visa applications through legitimate websites.
 To save you a headache, we have only linked official visa websites below to provide confidence when doing research!

-Visa Requirements For US Citizens In South Korea
+Visa Requirements for US Citizens in South Korea

 Americans can stay up to 90 days in South Korea with a K-ETA.
 If you would like to stay for longer, you will need a long-stay visa from South Korea.
 Like most countries, you will be required to complete an application and the required documents.